 Marah, featured in the video above, did a work placement at Disney.
 Read her story.

-As well as improving your technical skills, a work placement can help you to learn what employers call “soft skills”.
+As well as improving your technical skills, a work placement can help you to learn what employers call “transferrable” skills.
 These are skills that aren’t necessarily related to your degree subject, but are very important to employers.
-Some examples of soft skills include problem solving, time management, leadership, communication skills and team work.
+Some examples of transferrable skills include problem-solving, time-management, leadership, communication skills and team work.